RafaelMri/stellar-tutorials/project/pages/blog0.md

 <!-- ## What is Stellar -->

 Stellar is a decentralized financial platform that reaches consensus in a computationally cheap way.
-This grants the network a level of nimbleness that is mathematically impossible for other similar systems.
+This grants the network a level of nimbleness that is mathematically difficult for other similar systems.

 <!-- ## What is the Stellar Consensus Protocol